Link to Emotions Anonymous - Greensboro, Winston-Salem & High Point NC meetings (another 12-step fellowship)

 Church of Christ, 400 W. Radiance Dr., Greensboro, NC, 27403.
 We meet in the Rowland Room.

 The church is one block off the intersection of Friendly Road and Radiance Drive.

 Directions: From central Greensboro, head out Friendly Road.
-Radiance Drive is at the stop light just past Ham's Restaurant (now closed).
+Radiance Drive is at the stop light just past the Mad Hatter restaurant.
 Turn right; church is a short block on left.
 Park on West or East Radiance Drive (either side of church); enter by upper-level side door.
 Parlor is straight ahead, then left.

 Phone (info): (336) 227-0917 (leave message if necessary; we will return your call)